maristie/maristie.github.io/_posts/2017-12-18-Secured-Custom-Domains-on-Github-Pages.md

 ---
-title: Set up HTTPS for custom domain name on GitHub Pages
+title: Secured HTTPS Custom Domains on GitHub Pages
+tags: [IT, HTTPS]
+redirect_from:
+    - /blog/https-for-custom-domain-on-github-pages/
 ---

 Needless to say, GitHub Pages is now one of the best and most convenient services to host static webpages.
 It's free, easy to manage (via `git` version control) and able to process markdown files directly.